ulken/jets-a-sketch/README.md

 jets-a-sketch
 =============

-JS Implementation of Etch-A-Sketch for The Odin Project
+JavaScript Implementation of Etch-A-Sketch for [The Odin Project](http://theodinproject.com)